VBMA History

 Jean and George Armstrong_1985_Portrait

-Jean and George Armstrong hosts a meeting at their home to discuss the development of a museum/art center, creating the Alliance for the Arts, Inc.
+Jean and George Armstrong host a meeting at their home to discuss the development of a museum/art center, creating the Alliance for the Arts, Inc.

 1979